MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

 >
 >Read [this set of instructions](https://linuxize.com/post/how-to-rename-files-in-linux/) then reorganise and name the images so that they are easily found and recognised.
 >
 {: .challenge}

+> ## Optional Challenge
+>
+> Set up the CloudStor sync client.
+>
+> ## Syncing data
+>
+> Using the ownCloud Sync Client you can keep your computer and your CloudStor folders up to date automatically.
+>
+> ## Sync Password
+>
+If you wish to use the optional sync clients from ownCloud, you will be required to set a separate ownCloud sync password.
+This password can be set from the > "Settings" page.
+>
+> Note: This password is only for use with the sync clients and is not used to login to CloudStor.
+>
+> ## Download the Desktop Sync Client
+>
+> You can download the Cloudstor sync client for Windows, OSX, IOS, Linux and Android [here](https://cloudstor.aarnet.edu.au/client-download/).
+>
+> Follow the instructions to install the client.
+>
+> ## Configuring the ownCloud Desktop Sync Client
+>
+>  1. Install and open the ownCloud Desktop Sync Client.
+You will be prompted for the server address, enter https://cloudstor.aarnet.edu.au/plus and click > "Next"
+>  2. Enter your institutional email address as your username and the sync password you created (not the password for your institutional login) and then click > "Next".
+>   3. Ensure "Sync Everything" is selected and then click "Connect..." and CloudStor will start synchronising your data.
+>   4. Click on Cloudstor icon to expand the folders you have access to from the web client.
+>   5. To access a group folder, click on Shared folder to expand.
+>   6. Click on the folder you need to access.
+>
+> NOTE: If saving or adding documents it can take a few seconds to 30 sec to update the web client.
+If large volumes of data, it can take a while.
+{: .challenge}